"Johnson's creative footprint has been instrumental in shaping not just Patagonia's brand vision, but adventure culture as well". -Esquire Magazine

 His second book, 180 South: Conquerors of the Useless, is a documentary film and coffee table book published in 2010.

 Jeff now resides in Santa Barbara, California.
-He works as a creative brand agent for Patagonia Inc. and does freelance work as a creative director, photographer and writer.
+He is a freelance photographer, director, writer and brand ambassador.
 He divides his time between the mountains and the ocean.